Last Updated: October 12, 2022

 - The flavor lacks depth

 Taste Test: White wine is a good alternative to dark wine if your taste buds prefer the former.
 Read our article about a particular white wine that might or might not be your first choice -- Beringer White Zinfandel Review.

 What is the best way to serve Trapiche Malbec?

 The best way to serve Trapiche Malbec is straight out of the fridge.
 Do not consume it at room temperature.
 Putting it in the fridge for at least half an hour before drinking is already enough.

 It will cool the wine down for a bit, allowing you to enjoy a fuller flavor.
 As for the glass, serve it in a wide-bowled glass to experience the intense aroma.
 Decanting is also recommended to unleash its complexity.

 Yes, Trapiche Malbec is a dry wine.
 This means that it has no residual sugar, which also lessens the sweetness.
 Even so, it has intense fruity notes that add to the complexity of its flavors.

 Is Trapiche Malbec sweet?

 Yes, Trapiche Malbec is sweet.
-Nonetheless, the sweetness is not overpowering, just enough to excite the mouth and will not linger for a long time.
-Plus, the sweetness is balanced by the tartness from the taste of fruits like ripe plum and cherry.
+The sweetness is not overpowering, just enough to excite the mouth, and will not linger for a long time.
+Plus, the sweetness is balanced by the tartness from the taste of fruits like ripe plums and cherries.